I Just Realized My Elementary School Curriculum Committee Was Made Up Of Geniuses

 This caused me to reflect.
 That same year, we also learned efficient farming methods to prevent crop death and erosion.
 I can still see the test paper – it was blank, with boxes, and cartoon outlines of hills on a farm.
 We had to draw the different planting methods based on the soil analysis and rain patters (e.g., swirling from the top of the hill, instead of planting in long lines over the hill, can result in greater top soil retention, how to properly fertilize soil, the importance of cover crops, how to create lines of trees as windbreakers to protect the more lucrative harvests).

-And we were taught to look for signs of animal behavior changes – if you suddenly find yourself in an area where the birds have disappeared, or its gone quiet, pay attention.
+And we were taught to look for signs of animal behavior changes – if you suddenly find yourself in an area where the birds have disappeared, or the wildlife has gone quiet, pay attention.
 Though no empirical proof has been found due to the impractical nature of studying such a phenomenon, anecdotal evidence throughout history has indicated that certain types of earthquakes might have signs that different animals can sense before humans.

 We were also forced to learn sailor maxims to predict weather such as, “Red sky at night, sailor’s delight.
 Red sky in morning, sailor’s warning.”

 I have no idea what the curriculum committee was thinking.
-While everyone else was trying things like new math and “everybody gets a medal”, we were doing integrated, reinforcing lesson plans mixed with real-world, practical knowledge.
+While everyone else was trying things like new math and “everybody gets a medal”, we were doing integrated, reinforced lesson plans mixed with real-world, practical knowledge.
 And there was competition.
 Once a year, the entire school shut down for a “field day” where they handed out blue ribbons for first, red ribbons for second, and green ribbons for third place based on a wide variety of athletic challenges.
 It was so much fun.
 It had a celebration-like atmosphere.
-That was the first time I remember thinking, “Yeah … I have no advantage at this whole rope climbing thing but I’m awesome at the intellect stuff.
+That was the first time I remember thinking, “Yeah … I have no advantage at this whole rope climbing thing but I’m awesome at the intellectual stuff.
 I should probably focus on it.”

 They were either visionary geniuses or there was an eccentric on the planning board who somehow attained power while no one was watching.